deng113jie/ExeTeraCovid/README.md

 Importing the dataset requires the following:
  * The data snapshots
  * The schema file for the dataset `covid_schema.json` which can be found in this project
- * ExeTera, which can be installed using the command `pip install ExeTera`
+ * ExeTera and ExeTeraCovid, which can be installed using the command `pip install ExeTeraCovid`

 ```
 exetera import